OCA/web/web_pwa_cache/README.rst

 This module is used to add support to cache POST/GET requests.
 Can handle Odoo requests and responses to give an offline experience.

+We recommend using chrome or chromium based browsers.
+See Roadmap section.

 Cache Types
 ~~~~~~~~~~~